-IT staffing is a business segment where the Group deploys resources to clients to fulfill their IT requirements.
-Revenue is recognized over time, that is when services are rendered to the customers during the period.
+Enterprise Service IT staffing is a business segment where the Group deploys resources to clients to customers during the period.

-Custom Development and Managed Services are services offered to customers that are produced in the Group's premises.
+Mobile Consumer VAS are mobile and content application services provided to mobile subscribers.
+Services are produced in the Group's premises.
 Revenue is recognized over time and at a point in time.
 In measuring the progress of its performance obligation over time for Custom Development, the Group uses the output method which measures progress based on the completion of proportion of work done and requires technical determination by the IT specialists.